 Kurt Vonnegut, maybe.
-I would buy the Dell edition novels when I lived in America.
+I bought the Dell edition novels when I lived in America.
 Like Vonnegut, I had been a smoker, and I would find a beguiling correlative between those small light paperback editions and a packet of cigarettes.
-I’d devour those books in a single sitting.
+I devoured those books in a single sitting.
 And maybe Philip K Dick too.
 I read his books with the same addictive appetite.
 Flow My Tears The Policeman Said, Ubik, and The Man in The High Castle: despite the clunkiness of the prose, the ideas in those novels had a kind of engrossing tangibility, tossed upon one another like chips in a poker hand.

 Sometimes, a writer can hook you with a whole body of work (or a significant portion of it) and make you as hungry as for that as for an individual book.
 Most writers can’t sustain it.
 Either the voice becomes to insistent or dull, or they tire themselves out over varieties of plot and character, or they simply lose it, either through a need for range, or a heaviness of touch.